dddiaz/dddiaz.com/content/post/genomics-is-cool/index.md

 [Link](https://aws.amazon.com/quickstart/architecture/illumina-dragen/)
 ![guide.png](guide.png)

 But what king of insights is this infrastructure enabling.
 Well everything from identifying cancer early, diagnosing rare diseases in children, to analyzing how covid is mutating.

 # Cloud Hyper Scaling ☁️
 Sequencing one person is cool, but what about a million.
-There are large efforts to sequence thousands of people at the same time, and see if by overlapping the sequence data of a large diverse cohort, we can derive insights into common overlapping mutations and how they contribute or prevent disease, insights that were previously hidden to us at smaller scales.
+There are recent efforts by the National Institute of Health to sequence a more diverse cohort of people at the same time, and see if by overlapping the sequence data of this cohort, we can derive insights into common overlapping mutations and how they contribute to, or prevent disease.
+Insights that were previously hidden to us at smaller scales when we only looked at a single sequence in isolate.

 In California, we have something called the All of Us program in pursuit of this idea.
 {{< youtube 5mxkUuUfjqE >}}

 To accomplish this goal, we have to use a huge amount of compute.
-Imagine spinning up thousands of f1 nodes to do genomic analysis at scale, and then easily scaling down to zero.
+Imagine spinning up thousands of nodes to do genomic analysis at scale, and then easily scaling down to zero.
-This is where the cloud's ability to scale becomes useful, especially when the infrastructure costs are non-trivial.
+This is a real problem that is solved with the help of a scalable cloud, and is particularly useful when the infrastructure costs are non-trivial.

+And to give context on what non-trivial infrastructure costs means, a single aws f1 instance can range from 1-15 dollars an Hour.
+Not an instance type you want to leave running when you aren't using it!

 # In pursuit of improving human health 🩻
 So why do all this?
 Why manage huge amounts of data, with massive amounts of compute.

 Simple, to improve human health.

 A recent example of this from Rady's Children's Institute will help motivate this point: [Link](https://radygenomics.org/case-studies/fitzs-story/)